Max Sharam

-Leanna Maree "Max" Sharam (born 1969) is an Australian interdisciplinary musician and singer-songwriter.
+Max Sharam is an Australian-American multi-disciplinary artist and singer-songwriter.
 In the mid-1990s, Sharam had three top 40 hit singles in Australia, "Coma", "Be Firm" and "Lay Down", from her top 10 album A Million Year Girl (1995).
-She received eight nominations at the ARIA Music Awards of 1995; winning ARIA Award for Best Cover Art with Dominic O'Brien for the album.
+She received eight nominations at the ARIA Music Awards of 1995; winning Best Cover Art with Dominic O'Brien for the album.